quephird/quartzite-test/README.md

 ## Description

-This started out as an experiment involving the Quartztite library to see if it fit the needs of another projects.
+This started out as an experiment involving the Quartztite library to see if it fit the needs of another project.
 Specifically, we needed the following features:

-* A simple way to invoke jobs asychronously and immediately, not requiring any scheduling configuration such as cron.
+* A simple way to invoke jobs asychronously and on demand, not requiring any scheduling configuration such as cron.
 * A built-in way of storing job state in the database so that it could be queried later even if the application was restarted.

 Investigation of this library led to having to research other things such as how to automate the running of database migrations, as well as needing to easily start up and shutdown a local database server.
+So the original scope of this little project widened into something surprisiingly more interesting.

+## Background

-Quartzite is built on top of Quartz, which requires a database schema and only provides DDL scripts which have to be run outside of Leiningen... that is, until I tried out the Ragtime library.
+Quartzite is built on top of Quartz, which requires a database schema and only provides a DDL script (one per RDBMS implementation) which has to be run outside of Leiningen... that is, until I tried out the Ragtime library.
 To get everything set up properly I needed to:

 * Include the Ragtime dependency in `project.clj`.
 * Create a `resources\migrations` directory from the project root.